corda/corda-docs/content/en/docs/cenm/1.3/shell.md

 view notaries
 ```

-More information, including an command line example, for each command can be acquired by using the built-in `man`
+More information, including an command-line example, for each command can be acquired by using the built-in `man`
 functionality (`man <COMMAND_NAME>`).
 For example, to find out more about the view all notaries command listed above:

 ```bash